osbuild/cockpit-composer/README.md

 with HMR and React Hot Loader disabled by running `node run start --no-hmr`.
 The app should become available at [http://localhost:3000/](http://localhost:3000/).

+You can also enable code instrumentation with istanbul by specifying `node run build --with-coverage` or `node run --with-coverage`.
+This is needed if you want to collect code coverage from end-to-end tests.
+Don't use `--with-coverage` when running the unit tests.
+`jest` provides its own instrumentation and it will break if we do double instrumentation.
+Disabled by default!

 ### How to Test